Updated 29 April 2022

-In line with the arts and live performance sector guidelines updated by the Victorian Government on 18 November, the Islamic Museum of Australia (IMA) is pleased to announce the following updates to our COVID-19 response:
+In line with the guidelines updated by the Victorian Government on 22 April. the Islamic Museum of Australia (IMA) is pleased to announce the following updates to our COVID-19 response:

 Density limits inside the Museum have been removed, and our venues have returned to full capacity.
 Learn more about venue hire.